70-20-10 rule for money & budgets: as seen on TikTok

 The majority of your income, around 70%, should be allocated for your needs.
 Essential stuff like rent or mortgage payments, food, utility bills, commuting, and other necessities.
 This chunk covers your day-to-day living expenses and provides you with financial stability.
 It’s a big chunk, but that reflects the current rise in the cost of living.

-Remember, if you’re paying rent every month (either to a landlord, letting agent, local council, or friend) you can use those outgoings to grow your credit score by getting started with Loqbox Rent.
+Remember, if you’re paying rent every month (either to a landlord, letting agent, local council, family member or friend) you can use those outgoings to improve your credit score by getting started as a Loqbox member.

 We can help you by reporting your regular rent payments to Experian, meaning you can grow your credit history and boost your financial situation.
 If buying your own home one day is on your horizon, it's a great piece of evidence to show a future mortgage lender.